sergiobayona/lexi-commerce/docs/ORCHESTRATION.md

 Determines which agent should handle a message:
 - **LLM-Powered Intent Classification** using RubyLLM with structured output
-- Returns: lane, intent, confidence, sticky_seconds, reasoning
+- Returns: lane, intent, confidence, reasoning
-- Sticky sessions prevent ping-pong between lanes
+- Evaluates intent on every turn for responsive routing
 - Graceful fallback to rule-based routing when LLM disabled or fails

 **Lanes:**